Ernest Bevin: Cold War

 Bevin remained a determined anti-Communist and anti-Soviet.
 In 1946 during a conference, Soviet Foreign Minister Vyacheslav Molotov repeatedly attacked British proposals and defended Soviet policies, and in total frustration, Bevin stood, lurched towards the minister and shouted, "I've had enough of this I 'ave!"
 He was then restrained by security.

 He strongly encouraged the United States to take a vigorously anti-Communist foreign policy in the early years of the Cold War.
-He was a leading advocate for British combat operations in the Korean War.
+This included taking a robust stance during the Berlin blockade and airlift of 1948-49, and he was a leading advocate for British combat operations in the Korean War.
 Two of the key institutions of the postwar world, NATO and the Marshall Plan, for aid to postwar Europe, were in considerable part the result of Bevin's efforts during these years.
 The policy, which was little different from that of the Conservatives ("Hasn't Anthony Eden grown fat?" as wags had it), was a source of frustration to some backbench Labour MPs, who early in the 1945 Parliament formed a "Keep Left" group to push for a more left-wing foreign policy.

 In 1945, Bevin advocated the creation of a United Nations Parliamentary Assembly and said in the House of Commons, "There should be a study of a house directly elected by the people of the world to whom the nations are accountable".

 In 1950, Bevin offered recognition to the People's Republic of China.